-- Mapping of plant species
+1. Mapping of plant species

-It is recommended that the mapping of plant species should be made together with the mapping of natural habitats.
-Species are marked as point objects and / or polygons and entered into GIS database.
-Furthermore, the identified species of Annex I of the Bern Convention is recommended to include all species of nature conservation value under national laws and other important species at the discretion of the team.
+The mapping of plant species should be made together with the mapping of natural habitats.
+Species are marked as point objects and/or polygons and entered into the GIS database.
+Furthermore, species of nature conservation value under national laws and international legislation can be included, at the discretion of the team.

-- Mapping of invertebrates
+2. Mapping of invertebrates

-The suitable for each species habitats should be mapped.
 When beetles are concerned, the habitat is the place where the imago is regularly found.
-As habitat of butterflies, in most cases should be considered the place where the "food" plant of the larvae (caterpillars) is present, and not only the locality where the adult insect is observed.
-As dragonflies habitats should be mapped the water bodies where larvae develop in the surrounding area to 500 m from the pond.
-When mapping water forms of molluscs, suitable habitats that are most often associated with specific characteristics of the pond bottom (sandy, silty, clay, etc.) and the flow speed should be considered.
+The place where the "food" plant of the larvae (caterpillars) is present can be considered as the butterflies' habitat in most cases (not only the locality where the adult insect is observed).
+As dragonflies' habitats are concerned, the water bodies where larvae develop and the surrounding area to 500 m from the pond should be mapped.
+When mapping water forms of molluscs, the suitable habitats that are most often associated with specific characteristics of the pond bottom (sandy, silt, clay, etc.).
+The flow speed should be considered as well.
 In terrestrial forms of shellfish, habitat means the place where their shells are regularly presented.
-The habitats are placed as point objects or polygons (Land Cover).
+The habitats should again be mapped as point objects or polygons.

-- Mapping of fishes
+3. Mapping of fishes

 It is recommended to determine the research stations which cover the representative areas of the water body, contain all characteristic habitats and can provide representative information on the species composition.
-Individual stations are mapped with GPS.
+Individual stations should be mapped with GPS.
+If possible, crucial habitats of fishes should be mapped, as spawning grounds.

-- Mapping of amphibians and reptiles
+4. Mapping of amphibians and reptiles